-THE Paris correspondent of the Globe says :-- The ramoured abdication of Franz Joseph, after ten years' reign, is really assuming some tangible shape.
-The origin of this scheme is not at Vienna, but at Prague, where the great mother and now venerable Egeria of the where the great mother and now venerable Egeria of the house of Hapsburg, Archduchess Sophia, holds her Court in the Hradschin Palace.
-This lady has already brought about two abdications, that of Ferdinand and of Archduke Charles; she rules the whole family, and has bitterly resented the banishment of her son, Archduke Maximilian, of whose voyage to Brazil I have twice waken.
-Housily he has not renched Gibreltan.
-Earend spoken.
+The Paris correspondent of the Globe says:-The runoured abdication of Franz Joseph, after ten years' reign, is really assuming some tangible shape.
+The origin of this scheme is not at Vienna, but at Prague, where the great mother and now venerable Egeria of the house of Hapsburg, Archduchess Sophia, holds her Court in the Hradschin Palace.
+This lady has already brought about two abdications, that of Ferdinand and of Archduke Charles; she rules the whole family, and has bitterly resented the banishment of her son, Archduke Maximilian, of whose voyage to Brazil 1 have twice spoken.
 Happily he has not reached Gibraltar.
-Forced spoken.
-Trapping ite has not reached confaither.
-Forceas into Messina by stress of weather, his further exile is stopped, and on him the Kaiserlick crown devolves, though Franz Joseph has children.
+Forced into Messina by stress of weather, his further exile is stopped, and on him the Kaiserliek crown devolves, though Franz Joseph has children.
 This looks very wild, but such is the talk in Bohemia, as well as Hungary, where serious doubt always prevailed as to Franz Joseph having a right to reign, not having been crowned at Pesth with the diadem of King Stephen.

 EXECUTION OF CAPTAIN BROWN.
-CAPTAIN JOHN BROWN was executed at Cliarlestown on the 2nd.
-Previously to going to the scaffold he had an interview with several of his fellow conspirators, and of his fellow conspirators. accused some of them of treachery.
+CAPTAIN JOHN BROWN was executed at Charlestown on the 2nd.
+Previously to going to the scaffold he had an interview with several of his fellow conspirators, and accused some of them of treachery.
 The evening before the execution Brown had an interview with his wife.
 He died bravely.
 Numerous sympathy meetings had been held at New York on the evening of the 2nd.